Tuesday September 2nd

 How do I get on the Commission agenda?

 On each agenda is an item called "Petitions and Communications."
 This item is designated for anyone in the audience who would like to address the Commission on any matter that is not on the agenda of the meeting and that is within the jurisdiction of the City Commission.
 Oftentimes citizens bring new ideas for ordinances and resolutions to the Commission during this portion of the meeting.
-If this occurs, the City Commission will direct the City Manager to work with the citizen to formalize the idea and prepare it for Commission action.
+If this occurs, the City Commission may direct the City Manager to work with staff to formalize the idea and prepare it for Commission consideration and possible action.